-Note that the Silver Meteor is a strictly no smoking service.
+Note that the Silver Star is a strictly no smoking service.
 Passengers wishing to smoke may smoke on some station platforms during stops but listen out for the “All Aboard” announcements.

 With a Viewliner ticket you are given First Class status and all your meals are included in the price of the ticket as well as fresh towels and bedlinen, soap and shower amenities, turn-down service, bottled water and a wake-up service with coffee, tea, juice and daily newspaper.

 With a First Class ticket you also have access to the Club Acela® lounges in New York, Philadelphia and Washington plus the private waiting area at Miami station.

-On the Silver Meteor service, from Orlando you can connect to Waldo, Gainesville, Ocala, The Villages, Wild Wood and Dade City, from Tampa to St. Petersburg, Bradenton, Sarasota, Port Charlotte and Fort Myers on the Gulf Coast and from DeLand to Daytona Beach on the Atlantic Coast.
+On the Silver Star service, from Jacksonville you can connect to Waldo, Gainesville, Ocala, The Villages, Wild Wood and Dade City, from Tampa to St. Petersburg, Bradenton, Sarasota, Port Charlotte and Fort Myers on the Gulf Coast and from DeLand to Daytona Beach on the Atlantic Coast.

 Each passenger is entitled to bring aboard up to two pieces of carry-on baggage (weight limit of 50 lbs per bag and maximum size of 28 x 22 x 14 inches) excluding personal items such as briefcases, purses, laptops, and infant items such as strollers, diaper bags and car seats.